 |48–63||Defined and used by the individual partition type|

 How do I make sure I get a valid GPT Partition Table?

-First, make sure you are familiar with dd (data destroyer haha) is an awesome tool, and you should be familiar with it if you’re going to be playing with data on a hard drive hands on.
+First, make sure you are familiar with dd (data destroyer haha) is an excellent tool, and you should be familiar with it if you’re going to be playing with data on a hard drive hands-on.